THE COFFEY/COFFEE SURNAME:

 Various details will be discussed in a moment, but the best single image for understanding the scope of the Coffey DNA Project is the GenealogySummary.
 This summarizes the Coffey Family Lines for each of our y-DNA test subjects, grouped according to which family or sub-family they belong to.
 You may find it convenient to print out this 8-page document and have it in hand for the following discussions.

 The first 3 pages are mostly based on the descendants of Edward Coffey, who appeared in Virginia as an indentured servant in about 1699.
 Pages 1 & 2 are the descendants of Edward’s son John, and Page 3 are believed to be descendants of Edward’s son Edward Junior.
-Each line starts shown the tested person on the far left, and then leads back through his male Coffey ancestors (if known) to Edward.
+Each line starts by showing the tested person on the far left, and then leads back through his male Coffey ancestors (if known) to Edward.

 The bottom of Page 3 adds descendants of Peter Coffee, who arrived in the early 1700’s separately from Edward.
 The DNA has long told us that Peter’s descendants are related to Edward.